-An annuity is an insurance policy that you can buy with some, or all, of your pension pot savings as a means of providing you with a regular, guaranteed income.
+A pension annuity is an insurance policy that you can buy with some, or all, of your pension savings.
+It will provide you with a regular, guaranteed income.

-There are different types of annuities available that can provide different levels of income for you.
-It's therefore important to consider your personal circumstances when choosing an annuity that’s right for you.
+There are different types of annuities available which provide different levels of income.
+It's important to consider your personal circumstances when choosing an annuity to make sure it’s right for you.

-The most common type of pension related annuity is known as a lifetime annuity.
-This provides you with the security of a guaranteed income stream for the rest of your life.
+The most common type of pension related annuity is a lifetime annuity.
+This provides you with the security of a guaranteed income for the rest of your life.

-Once you have bought an annuity you can’t change your mind, so it’s important to research your options and shop around for a product that suits your needs.
+Once you have bought an annuity you can’t change your mind.
+It’s important to research your options and shop around for a product that suits your needs.

-What is the difference between a single annuity and a joint annuity?
+What is the difference between a single annuity and a joint life annuity?

 If you have a spouse or partner, one of the key decisions you’ll need to consider is whether to apply for a single life annuity or a joint life annuity.

 Both options provide a guaranteed income for life but work differently.
-The main differences are summarised as follows:
+The main differences are:

 Cover for: One life.